 IT IS ORDERED THAT:

-Hydro One’ s 2024 rates revenue requirement of $2,024.3 million is approved, with an effective date of January 1, 2024.
+Hydro One’ s 2024 Transmission rates revenue requirement of $2,024.3 million is approved, with an effective date of January 1, 2024.
 Hydro One’s resultant revenue requirement will be included in the OEB’s determination of the 2024 Uniform Transmission Rates for Ontario.

 DATED at Toronto, September 12, 2023